 Information about the 3-level, colour-coded system

-- Music: Not allowed in person
+- Central administration: allowed in person

 About the 3-level, colour-coded systemThis 3-level, colour-coded system serves to simplify communication about the infection situation.
 It provides an overview of the arrangements made by the Krisenstab (crisis management team) and the Presidential Board.